 An incarnation of Hyperion from Earth-13034 first appeared in the pages of Avengers Vol.5 issue 1 and was brought into Earth-616 when he was saved from his dying universe by A.I.M., who intended to use him for their atypical generic evil plots.
 It is revealed in his origin issue that this Hyperion's Earth was destroyed by a universal incursion, a problem that the Illuminati where dealing with in New Avengers.
 Hyperion was liberated by the Avengers and afterwards was offered to become a member of the team.
 Hyperion accepted the Avengers' offer to join their ranks and subsequently joined the team to battle the Garden.

-Hyperion stayed with the Avengers as the incursion thread became larger and larger.
-Together with Thor, Hyperion tried to stop the masterminds behind the Incursions, the Beyonders.
-They however failed and seemed to have been killed by them right before all of reality was destroyed and then re-shaped into a new reality, as seen in the events of Secret Wars.
+Hyperion stayed with the Avengers as the incursion threat became larger and larger.
+Together with Thor, the Builders and Star Brand, they tried to stop the masterminds behind the Incursions, the Beyonders.
+They battled a number of them at the edge of the Universe and managed to take out some of them.
+However, at the end it was just Thor and Hyperion left and a whole new wave of Beyonders had arrived.
+They failed to stop them but went down fighting and seemed to have been killed by them right before all of reality was destroyed and then re-shaped into a new reality, as seen in the events of Secret Wars.